-By “living document” I mean that I encourage entrepreneurs to establish the discipline each month of overwriting the monthly forecasted cells with actual data.
+By “living document” we mean that we encourage entrepreneurs to establish the discipline each month of overwriting the monthly forecasted cells with actual data.
 For example, once we have the real numbers for the month of March, we overwrite the forecasting equations in these cells.
 Then we look to see if our assumptions should be updated in light of the new actual data points.

 A competitive comparison grid is usually developed whereby we select and name the comparison categories that position our offering the best.
 If we create the right categories then we should be at or near the top in each.
-I am a strong believer in the second rule of marketing: “if you are not first in a category then change the category”.
-I believe that most intelligent sales persons will be successful if we give them the right collateral to use and protocols to follow.
+We are strong believers in the second rule of marketing: “if you are not first in a category then change the category”.
+We believe that most intelligent sales persons will be successful if we give them the right collateral to use and protocols to follow.
 They need a master deck, competitive analysis, objections handling responses, qualified leads and other resources.
 The selection and use of a CRM like Salesforce.com® or SugarCRM® is almost always a necessity.
 Successful companies follow their sales protocol religiously and this gives management the metrics they need to understand their sales cycle, coach their sales team and forecast their cash needs.
-Unless it’s a big sale or strategic partnership, I am typically not the person making sales calls but a big part of what I do is to silently listen in on remote sales presentations and take notes that can be used for coaching and message improvements.
+Unless it’s a big sale or strategic partnership, we are typically not the person making sales calls but a big part of what we do is to silently listen in on remote sales presentations and take notes that can be used for coaching and message improvements.

 Getting key customers to agree to a jointly published case study or webinars is also an extremely valuable tool.
 In both lead generation and lead nurturing campaigns, the offer of reports, comparisons and other valuable content is critical.
 Good marketing doesn’t have to be expensive it just has to be good.